unrealwork/atsd-use-cases/SF_Phone/README.md

 ### Model 1: Maintain Abandonment Rate <= 1.56%

 Suppose the company is content to maintain the 1.56% call abandonment rate and is simply interested in finding the typical client's limit to wait before their call is fielded or abandoned.
-By averaging the wait time for only months which demonstrated a call abandonment rate of greater than 1.56% we arrive at the following table:
+By averaging the wait time for only months which demonstrated a call abandonment rate of greater than 1.56% with this query:

 ```sql
 SELECT datetime AS "Date", car.value AS "Call Abandonment Rate", cat.value AS "Call Wait Time"
   FROM "call_abandonment_rate" AS car JOIN "average_speed_of_answer_in_secs" AS cat WHERE car.value > 1.56 AND datetime < '2016-01-01 00:00:00'
 ```

+This result set is returned:

 | Date       | Call Abandonment Rate | Call Wait Time |
 |------------|-----------------------|----------------|